 For any hollow point round of a given calibre, weight and design there is obviously a threshold level of energy or momentum under which it will not mushroom.
 I’ve seen references about there also being a upper threshold for hunting rifle bullets, but this is unlikely to be a factor at handgun velocities.
 I’ve not seen any published data on thresholds for pistol hollow-points.
 These would be of great use to shooters, but for commercial reasons we are unlikely to see them.

 Against humans hollow-points must deal with clothing of differing thicknesses and construction plus belts, zippers, buttons, cigarette packs, and varying layers of fat.
 Ribs are a solid barrier but brittle, capable of partially fragmenting some bullets and itself becoming secondary fragments.
-There is nothing consistant in what the bullet is hitting so results are unlikely to be consistant too.
-In some animals such as pigs hollowpoints have filled with plugs of hide and acted as solids.
+There is nothing consistent in what the bullet is hitting so results are unlikely to be consistent too.
+In some animals such as pigs hollow-points have filled with plugs of hide and acted as solids.